omcodedthis/Ready-Player-50/README.md

 ## My Thoughts
-Being able to not only gain some insight on prompt engineering and, in turn, prompt-injection attacks was a great opportunity.
+Being able to not only gain some insight on prompt engineering but also prompt-injection attacks was a great opportunity.
 Large Language Models (LLMs) are becoming interconnected with the technology that we use today & keeping these secure is key as we continue to increase our reliance on them.
 This event provided a great foundation on the threats that LLMs can face and how to tackle them.
 All in all, this was an enriching & insightful experience.